 Major partners in the Water for Life initiative are WPACs, which are multi-stakeholder, non-profit organizations that assess the conditions of their watershed and develop plans and activities to address watershed issues.

 - Alberta Environmental Law Centre

 The Environmental Law Centre believes that to make the law and legal processes work to protect the environment requires accurate environmental law information and an understanding of the implications of policy and development.

 The Cumulative Environmental Management Association (CEMA) is an independent collaborative organization that develops recommendations on how best to reduce potential long-term environmental impacts from industrial development in northeastern Alberta.

 CEMA consists of over 40 organizations with a shared interest in protecting the environment in the region.
-CEMA members include Environment and Sustainable Resource Development and other government agencies, industry, First Nations/aboriginals, and environmental organizations.
+CEMA members include Alberta Environment and Parks and other government agencies, industry, First Nations/Indigenous and environmental organizations.